Hamilton-Davis/Inventory-Intro-to-Software-Dev/README.md

-# Inventory Software, Developed in Python
+# QuickStock, Developed in Python

 Developed by Students at University of Colorado, Colorado Springs.

-Overview of Software,
+Overview of Software:

-  A local inventory managment system to be used by small buisnesses as an alternative to payed managment systems used by large corperations.
+  A local inventory management system to be used by small businesses as an alternative to paid management systems used by large corporations.

   Features: